jeffreyadams/atlasofliegroups-docs/_sources/tutorial/video_1A/local_variables.txt

 Local Variables
 ================

-There is some sytax for the software which is convenient when performing operations on variables that we need for just a temporary operation.
+There is some syntax for the software which is convenient when performing operations on variables that we need for just a temporary operation.
 For example, to calculate ``2^3``, we may proceed as we have been doing::